Jade Grobler Flaunts Curvy Booty & Hourglass Figure In Thong Swimsuit For New Bang Energy Video

-Jade Grobler titillated her followers around the world with a sizzling Instagram video for Bang Energy.
+Jade Grobler titillated followers around the world with a sizzling Instagram video featuring Bang Energy.
 In the new post shared on Wednesday, December 16, the model rocked a sexy one-piece swimsuit while promoting the company’s product.

 The blond bombshell was caught enjoying a sunny day near the beach in her scanty swimwear.
-The beginning of the clip showed Jade walking into the balcony of a building that had stunning views of the vast ocean.
-A nearby island was also evident in the background.
+The beginning of the clip showed Jade walking onto the balcony of a building which had stunning views of the vast ocean.
+A nearby island was also visible in the background.

-At first, her toned backside was directed to the camera before she turned around to face the lens.
+At first, her toned backside was to the camera before she turned around to face the lens.
 The babe held onto the railings as she struck several sultry poses and ran her fingers through her hair.
-One part showed a closer look at a Bang Energy drink.
-Holding the bottle in one hand, Jade took a sip of the product.
+One portion showed a closer look at a Bang Energy drink.
+Holding the bottle in one hand, Jade took a sip.

 The next segment featured the hottie posing on a white chair, sitting on her legs with her thighs spread.
 The videographer took short clips of Jade from different angles.
 The influencer was then seen inside a bathroom, checking herself out in front of a mirror.
 She occasionally gave a big smile throughout the reel.